-Students are responsible for regularly checking their Western email and notices posted on Instructors' doors.
+Students are responsible for regularly checking their Western email.

 Consultation

 Students are encouraged to discuss problems with their teaching assistant and/or instructor in tutorial sessions.
 Office hours will be arranged for the students to see the instructor.
 Other individual consultation can be arranged by appointment with the instructor.
 Because the instructor is usually off-campus, students are encouraged to come to class as the instructor will be available for consultations after the class.